 In this blog post, we introduce the Swift-Enterprise-Demo application, one of the most recent demo apps that our team (Swift@IBM) has developed.
-This application highlights some of the new enterprise capabilities you can leverage when you deploy your Swift and Kitura-based applications to the Bluemix cloud.
-Using a cloud offering, such as Bluemix, for provisioning and running your applications allows you to focus on implementing business logic and features and not worry about server and hardware maintenance.
+This application highlights some of the new enterprise capabilities you can leverage when you deploy your Swift and Kitura-based applications to the IBM Cloud.
+Using a cloud offering for provisioning and running your applications allows you to focus on implementing business logic and features and not worry about server and hardware maintenance.
 However, there are more advantages for hosting your Kitura-based applications on the cloud as we will see next.

 The Swift-Enterprise-Demo application showcases the Auto-Scaling service by providing a user interface that allows you to increase and decrease the memory usage of the application; add a delay to HTTP responses; and increase or decrease the number of HTTP requests per second against the application.
 By changing the values of these parameters, you can then see how the application scales in and out based on the rules defined in the Auto-Scaling service instance.

-For further details on the Auto-Scaling service, see the Bluemix documentation.
+For further details on the Auto-Scaling service, see the IBM Cloud documentation.

 To instrument your Swift code to send alerts when important events occur, you can use the new Alert Notification SDK for Swift.
 The Swift-Enterprise-Demo application leverages this new SDK to send alerts when important events occur in the application.
 For example, the application sends out an alert when memory usage is high or when it is taking a long time to send out an HTTP response.

-For more details on the Alert Notification Service, see the Bluemix documentation.
+For more details on the Alert Notification Service, see the IBM Cloud documentation.

 The Circuit Breaker design pattern is used to prevent a failure from reoccurring in a system.
 Using this design pattern prevents an application from executing an action that will fail; re-executing that same action will be allowed once it is safe.
 For example, say that an application relies heavily on a database and this database becomes unresponsive.
 Instead of letting all database requests from the application go through and fail because of TCP connection timeout errors, the application can instead handle the error quickly until the database is back up again.